 7) SteadyFast Stabilizer System (alternative to JT Strong Arm)

-If you want to check out this product on Amazon and read some reviews, click here.
-This is the version for manual jacks (not power).
+If you want to check out this product on Amazon, click here.

 If you have power jacks, you’ll want to check out this version of the SteadyFast stabilizer system.